 The Group continues to be well capitalised to meet the requirements of regulators, contract holders, intermediaries and other stakeholders.
-Free assets in excess of the Solvency Capital Requirements of the Group were £50.4m (166% coverage) (30 June 2022: £50.7m and 165%).
-We have maintained a prudent investment policy for shareholder assets which has provided a stable and resilient solvency position over recent years.
+Free assets in excess of the Solvency Capital Requirements of the Group were £39.6m, a coverage of 150% (30 June 2023: £44.6m and 156%).
+We continue to take a prudent approach with our investment policy for shareholder assets and have maintained a resilient solvency position over recent years.